Skip to main content

 python defaultcard.py card view start

-The command will open the card in your local web browser.
+The command will open the card in your web browser.
 It will look like this:

 The Default Card shows basic metadata about the task, parameters given for the flow, artifacts accessible in the task, as well as a visualization of the flow DAG.
 You can use this information to quickly observe and verify results of a task without making any changes in the code.